trademark attorney

 Trademark Renewal

-A trademark registration can theoretically last forever.
-However, there are some things that you will need to do in order to maintain your trademark registration.
-First, you must continue using your trademark in connection with the goods and services listed in the registration.
-You also must make sure to file your trademark renewals on time.
-This post will explain when those renewals are due.
-It will also explain the process of submitting trademark renewals.
+A trademark registration with the U.S. Patent & Trademark Office can theoretically last forever.
+However, there are some things that you will need to do in order to maintain your registration.
+Most importantly, after registration you will need to continue using your trademark in connection with the goods and services listed in your registration.
+You also must make sure to file all of the necessary trademark renewal documents with the USPTO prior to any relevant deadlines.
+This post will explain when your trademark renewals are due.
+It will also explain the process of submitting these renewals.

 Trademark Renewal Between Years 5 & 6

-The Section 8 Declaration of Continued Use is the first trademark renewal filing.
+The Section 8 Declaration of Continued Use is the first trademark renewal you will need to file.
 Technically, this is not a “renewal,” but a requirement that you show your trademark is still being used.
+This first Section 8 filing must be made between five and six years from the date your trademark registered, not the date your application was initially filed.

 The Section 8 filing requires that you provide a specimen showing your use of the mark.
-This is similar to the specimen you will have provided in your initial application, or a Statement of Use if filed on an intent-to-use basis.
+This is similar to the specimen you provided in your initial application, or a Statement of Use if you filed your application on an intent-to-use basis.
 If you do not properly file the Section 8 Declaration of Use in a timely fashion, you do have a six-month grace period.
-However, if you do not renew by the end of the grace period, your registration will be cancelled.
+However, if you do not file by the end of the grace period, your registration will be cancelled.

-You must file your first trademark renewal between five and six years after registration of your trademark with the U.S. Patent & Trademark Office.
 The earliest that you can file this renewal is exactly five years from your registration date.
-So if the registration date for your trademark is April 24, 2012, then the earliest that you can file your trademark renewal is April 24, 2017.
-The last day that you could file your renewal (without penalty) would be April 24, 2018.
+So if the registration date for your trademark is October 1, 2024, then the earliest that you can file your trademark renewal is October 1, 2029.
+The last day that you could file your renewal (without penalty) would be October 1, 2030.

-The Section 8 Declaration of Use is also typically filed in conjunction with the Section 15 Declaration of Incontestability.
-This filing gives the registration owner additional rights and protections to the trademark.
+The Section 8 Declaration of Use can often be filed in conjunction with the Section 15 Declaration of Incontestability, assuming all of the requirements are met for making that filing.
+The Declaration of Incontestability gives the registration owner additional rights and protections.
 It also makes it more difficult for others to challenge the registration’s validity in federal court.
-Most people just file the Sections 8 and 15 together.
-And there is a form for filing them simultaneously.
-Section 15 can really be filed at any time after the registration has been active for five years, though.

 Trademark Renewal Between Years 9 & 10

-If you have maintained your registration by filing the Section 8 between years five and six, your next trademark renewal is due between years nine and ten.
+If you have maintained your registration by filing the Section 8 between years five and six, your next trademark renewal is due between years nine and ten from the registration date.
 You will need to file another Section 8 Declaration of Use.
 But this time, you must also file a Section 9 Application for Renewal.
 The Trademark Office has an online form combining the two.
 Like before, you will need to provide a specimen demonstrating your use of the mark.
-If you miss the deadline, there is also a six-month grace period.
+If you miss the deadline, there is also a six-month grace period for this filing.

 After Filing 10-Year Renewal

-From this point, the next trademark renewal filings will be due between the 19th and 20th years from registration.
+Once the 10-year renewal is filed, the next renewals will be due between the 19th and 20th years from registration.
 You would need to file another combined Section 8 and Section 9.
 These will include all of the same requirements as before.
-Then you would repeat this process for your trademark renewal every ten years.
+You would then repeat this process for your trademark renewal every ten years.

 To summarize, the first trademark renewal is required between years five and six.
 Trademark renewals would then be required between years: 9 and 10, 19 and 20, 29 and 30, 39 and 40, 49 and 50, and so on…